bookbot-kids/g2p_id/README.md

 This is highly borrowed from the English [g2p](https://github.com/Kyubyong/g2p).

-1. Spells out arabic numbers and some currency symbols, e.g. `Rp 200.000 -> dua ratus ribu rupiah`.
+1. Spells out arabic numbers and some currency symbols, e.g. `Rp 200,000 -> dua ratus ribu rupiah`.
 This is borrowed from [Cahya's code](https://github.com/cahya-wirawan/text_processor).
-2. Attempts to retrieve the correct pronunciation for heteronyms based on their POS (part-of-speech) tags.
+2. Attempts to retrieve the correct pronunciation for heteronyms based on their [POS (part-of-speech) tags](#pos-tagging).
 3. Looks up a lexicon (pronunciation dictionary) for non-homographs.
 This list is originally from [ipa-dict](https://github.com/open-dict-data/ipa-dict/blob/master/data/ma.txt), and we later made a [modified version](https://huggingface.co/datasets/bookbot/id_word2phoneme).
 4. For OOVs, we predict their pronunciations using our [LSTM model](https://huggingface.co/bookbot/id-g2p-lstm).